• Home

 That's not to say that the company doesn't have commercial ambitions—Anthropic partners with large companies like Google and Zoom and recently raised $7.3 billion dollars from investors—but its structure does give it more latitude to focus on safety at the expense of profits.

-Claude 3's unique selling point is its ability to handle up to 200K tokens per prompt, which is the equivalent of around 150,000 words—24 times the standard amount offered by GPT-4.
-(As a point of reference, a 200K context window would allow you to upload the entire text of A Tale Of Two Cities by Charles Dickens and quiz Claude on the content).
+One of Claude's original selling points was its large context window: Claude 3.5 can handle up to 200K tokens per prompt, which is the equivalent of around 150,000 words.
 And 200K tokens is just the start: for certain customers, Anthropic is approving 1 million token context windows (the equivalent of the entire Lord of the Rings series).

 Claude's impact on the AI safety conversion